kpumuk/codecolorer/readme.txt

 1. Install <a href="http://www.poedit.net/download.php">Poedit</a>.
 2. Download <a href="https://plugins.svn.wordpress.org/codecolorer/trunk/languages/codecolorer.pot">codecolorer.pot</a> file.
 3. Click *File/New catalog from .pot file* and select *codecolorer.pop* you've just downloaded.
 4. Enter project name (something like **CodeColorer 0.9.10**), your name and email address, select a language you want to translate to and click *OK*.
 5. Enter a filename like **codecolorer-en_EN** and click *Save*.
 6. Translate all strings one by one.
 7. Send me a `.po` file with a translation to <a href="mailto:kpumuk@kpumuk.info">kpumuk@kpumuk.info</a>.
 Do not forget a link to add to CodeColorer project home page.
 8. Thank you!

 To fix existing translation, just open corresponding <tt>.po</tt> file from <em>codecolorer/languages</em> folder in Poedit, and add missing or update existing strings.

 = Support =

 If you have any suggestions, found a bug, wanted to contribute a translation to your language, or just wanted to say "thank you",– feel free to email me <a href="mailto:kpumuk@kpumuk.info">kpumuk@kpumuk.info</a>.
 Promise, I will answer every email I received.

 If you want to contribute your code, see the *Development* section under the *Other Notes* tab.

 == Installation ==

 1. Download and unpack plugin files to **wp-content/plugins/codecolorer** directory.
 2. Enable **CodeColorer** plugin on your *Plugins* page in *Site Admin*.
 3. Go to the *Options/CodeColorer* page in *Site Admin* and change plugin's options as you wish.
-4. Use `[cc lang="lang"]code[/cc]` or `<code lang="lang">code</cc>` syntax to
-   insert code snippet into the post (you could skip `lang="lang"`, in this case code would be in CodeColorer's code block, but without syntax highlighting).
+4. Use `[cc lang="lang"]code[/cc]` or `<code lang="lang">code</cc>` syntax to insert a code snippet into the post (you could skip `lang="lang"`, in this case code would be in CodeColorer's code block, but without syntax highlighting).
 Also you can use `[cci lang="lang"]code[/cci]` to format inline code (see the "inline" option description).
 5. Have fun!

 = Syntax =

-To insert code snippet into your post (or comment) you should use `[cc lang="lang"]code[/cc]` or `<code lang="lang">code</cc>` syntax.
+To insert a code snippet into your post (or comment) you would use `[cc lang="lang"]code[/cc]` or `<code lang="lang">code</cc>` syntax.
 Starting from version 0.6.0 you could specify additional CodeColorer options inside `[cc]` tag:

     [cc lang="php" tab_size="2" lines="40"]
     // some code
     [/cc]

 Note: You should always use double quotes or single quotes around the parameter value.
 Boolean values could be passed using string *true* or *false*, *on* or *off*, number *1* or *0*.

 = Short codes =

 Starting from CodeColorer 0.8.6 you can use short codes to insert code snippets.
 The short code in common looks like `[ccM_LANG]`, where **LANG** is your programming language, and **M** is the one or more of following modes:

 * **i** – *inline*
 * **e** – *escaped*